ecmwf/aviso/docs/source/reference/triggers.rst

   triggers:
     - type: post
       protocol:
-        type: cloudevent
+        type: cloudevents
         url: http://my.endpoint.com/api

 This is the basic configuration.
-More parameters can be specified to customise the CloudEvent message.
+More parameters can be specified to customise the CloudEvents message.
 More info the reference documentation.

-The CloudEvent message sent would look like the following:
+The CloudEvents message sent would look like the following:

 .. code-block:: json